gusaidler/blog/about.md

 ---

 My name is Gustavo Saidler, and I started this blog with the intention of documenting and sharing the knowledge I acquire on (almost) a daily basis.
 I heard some wise people saying that writing down your work is actually an incredibly efficient way to learn new things, so here I am!
-By the way, since you are reading this, I highly recommend you to do the same!
+**By the way, since you are reading this, I highly recommend you to do the same!**

 I have a bit more than 8 years of experience in IT, from coding (Bash / Java / Python / (T-)SQL ) to administering databases (MySQL / MSSQL / Oracle)

-As you will see, most of the content is related to Data Science, as it became my passion in the recent years.
+As you will see, most of the content is related to Data Science/Engineering, as it became my passion in the recent years.
 To be more specific, I am focusing on the following technologies:
 - Python (Jupyter)
 - Spark (pySpark)